hedgepigdaniel/redux-first-router/README.md

 *note: if you have more keys in your payload that is fine--so long as you have the minimum required keys to populate the path*

-Lastly, we haven't mentioned `redux-first-router-link`yet--**Redux-First Router** is purposely built in a very modular way, which is why the `<Link />` component is in a separate package.
+Lastly, we haven't mentioned `rudy/Link`yet--**Redux-First Router** is purposely built in a very modular way, which is why the `<Link />` component is in a separate package.
 It's extremely simple and you're free to make your own.
 Basically it passes the `to` path on to **Redux-First Router** and calls `event.preventDefault()` to stop page reloads.
 It also can take an action object as a prop, which it will transform into a URL for you!
 Its props API mirrors React Router's.
-The package is obvious enough once you get the hang of what's going on here--check it out when you're ready: [redux-first-router-link](http://github.com/faceyspacey/redux-first-router-link).
+The package is obvious enough once you get the hang of what's going on here--check it out when you're ready: [rudy/Link](http://github.com/faceyspacey/rudy/Link).
 And if you're wondering, yes there is a `NavLink` component with props like `activeClass` and `activeStyle` just like in React Router.

 ## routesMap